Flexible Distribution Alignment: Towards Long-tailed Semi-supervised Learning with Proper Calibration: Experiments

-\textbf{Training and evaluation.} Employing established protocols~\cite{kim2020darp,oh2021daso,fan2021cossl}, our experiments use Wide-ResNet-28-2~\cite{zagoruyko2017wide} for CIFAR10-LT, CIFAR100-LT, and STL10-LT, while ResNet-50 is used for ImageNet-127.
-Our framework is based on FixMatch~\cite{sohn2020fixmatch} with a confidence threshold of 0.95~\cite{sohn2020fixmatch}.
-For CIFAR10-LT, CIFAR100-LT, and STL10-LT, we train with SGD, Nesterov momentum of 0.9, and weight decay of 5e-4~\cite{oh2021daso}.
-The base learning rate is set at 0.03, and for supervised methods, it starts at 0.1 with a linear warmup, over 256 epochs of 1024 steps each.
-In line with CoSSL~\cite{fan2021cossl}, ImageNet-127 experiments use Adam \cite{kingma2014adam} with a base learning rate of 0.002 for 500 epochs of 500 steps each.
-Batch sizes are 64 for labeled and 128 for unlabeled data across all datasets.
+\textbf{Training and evaluation.} Our framework is based on FixMatch~\cite{sohn2020fixmatch} with a confidence threshold of 0.95~\cite{sohn2020fixmatch}.
+Our experiments use Wide-ResNet-28-2~\cite{zagoruyko2017wide} for CIFAR10-LT, CIFAR100-LT, and STL10-LT, while ResNet-50 is used for ImageNet-127, following ~\cite{kim2020darp,oh2021daso,fan2021cossl}.
+For CIFAR\{10,100\}-LT and STL10-LT, we train for 256 epochs of 1024 steps each, using SGD, Nesterov momentum of 0.9, and weight decay of 5e-4~\cite{oh2021daso}.
+The base learning rate (LR) is set to 0.03.
+ImageNet-127 experiments use Adam \cite{kingma2014adam} with a base LR of 0.002 for 500 epochs of 500 steps each, following~\cite{fan2021cossl}.
+Batch sizes are 64 for labeled and 128 for unlabeled data.
 We set \(\alpha_{\text{min}}\) to 0.1 and \(d\) to 2, following~\cite{lazarow2023udal}.
-CIFAR10-LT and CIFAR100-LT start with a warm-up period of 50k iterations, while STL10-LT and ImageNet127 skip it.
+A warm-up period of 50k steps is used with CIFAR\{10,100\}-LT, while STL10-LT and ImageNet127 skip it.
 Following common practices \cite{sohn2020fixmatch,kim2020darp,wei2021crest,lazarow2023udal}, we define equally weighted losses.
-An ablation study of the effect of the complementary consistency loss weight supports this choice and is provided in the appendix.
-For additional details, the appendix includes a pseudo-code for our approach and a comprehensive list of hyperparameter settings.
+An ablation study in Appendix A supports this choice.
+Appendix E includes pseudo-code for ADELLO and Appendix F details our hyperparameter settings.